oktadev/okta-dac-docs/docs/guide/architecture.md

 ---
 ### Example 2: Group Types

-Okta can support having group types by naming convention by prefixing group names with the group type:
+You can implement group types by prefixing group names with the group type:
 | Type       | Group      | Naming Convention |
 | ---------- | ---------- | ----------------- |
 | role       |  readonly  |  role_readonly    |